Safe Ministry Policy and Guidelines

 All reasonable enquiries must be made to ensure external service providers are screened and selected in accordance with civil and church requirements.

-External service providers should be used in a supplemental capacity only and must never be left alone with a child.
+External service providers should be used in a supplemental capacity only and must never be left alone with a child or young person.

 E. Dealing With Child Abuse